jakobhuerner/jakobhuerner.github.io/_pages/contact.md

 ## License

-Feel free to reuse my published content on this website under the license Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
-If you want to reuse it commercially, please contact me via email!
+My content published on this website can be re-used under the terms of Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+If you want to use it commercially, please contact me via email!

 ## Reference